inviwo/inviwo/docs/markdown/GettingStarted_UI.md

 You can drag processors from the *Processor List* into the *Network Editor* using drag and drop.
 Processors are the basic building blocks of the network and perform one encapsulated action.
 Each processor can define its required input and produced output data through [*Ports*](#markdown-header-ports), which can be connected using the mouse.
-The resulting network represents an acyclic graph where the nodes are processors and the edges are port connections.
+The resulting network represents a directed acyclic graph where the nodes are processors and the edges are port connections.
 In addition to inputs and outputs, a processor's [*Properties*](#markdown-header-properties) can be edited on the right when the processor is selected.
-Those properties represent the state of the processor and expose parameters to the user.
+Those properties represent the configuration of the processor and expose parameters to the user.
 Changing a property updates the network's results interactively.
 Examples for processors include: